The Perfect Match for Marriage

 Mutual interests means you like the same things.
 It is not how many things you don’t like, but do you like enough things that will make you want to spend quality time together.
-You could have one mutual interests but that interests dominates your relationship and keep you growing in friendship with one another.
+You could have one mutual interest but that interest dominates your relationship and keeps you growing in friendship with one another.

 If you’re seeing and talking to one another regularly you have a right to know the direction of the relationship.
 God is not indecisive when matchmaking.
 Adam was not indecisive when he saw Eve and Eve didn’t reject Adam.
 God is still matchmaking and opening the eyes of couples to see they are one for one another.
 (Proverbs 18:22) Liking someone and wanting to spend time with them doesn’t mean you should get married but it could be an indicator that maybe you have more than friendship.

 You should not make your relationship exclusive meaning you can only see one another.
 Exclusive relationships should be only reserved for someone who has made a commitment to marriage.
-You may freely choose not to see another person while you’re seeing this person but you both have no right to ask for an exclusive relationship without a commitment to marriage.
+You may freely choose not to see another person while you’re seeing this person but, neither of you have a right to ask for an exclusive relationship without a commitment to marriage.
 Friends don’t tell other friends they cannot have other friendships.
 A desire for an exclusive relationship could be another indicator for marriage.

-Here are seven topics you need to know talk about over a period of time:
+Here are seven topics you need to know and talk about over a period of time:

 - Faith – What are your beliefs about God, church and sex before marriage?

 - Family – What is your relationship like with your parents and siblings?

 - Fellowship – Do you share similar interests (fun) that bond you together as friends?

 - Finance – How do you handle your finances?